 6. North Dakota Cowboy Hall of Fame

-Established in 1995, the North Dakota Cowboy Hall of Fame helps in preserving North Dakota’s history.
-It’s also meant to promote the areas’ culture and the cowboy way of life.
-You’ll learn something about the Native Americans, as well as the rodeo and ranching communities.
+Established in 1995, the North Dakota Cowboy Hall of Fame helps preserve North Dakota’s history.
+It’s also meant to promote the area’s culture and the cowboy way of life.
+You’ll learn something about the Native Americans, rodeo, and ranching communities.

 7. Makoshika State Park

-Also, if you are a birds lover, Makoshika State Park offers you excellent bird watching opportunities.
-It is home to some of the most amazing birds, including prairie falcons, turkey vultures, and eagles.
+Also, if you are a bird lover, Makoshika State Park offers excellent bird-watching opportunities.
+It is home to some of the most striking birds, including prairie falcons, turkey vultures, and eagles.

 Lastly, the small visitors’ office in the park is also worth visiting.
 You’ll find fascinating displays about the area’s natural history, geology, and some local fossils.
 Typically, there is no shortage of things to see in Medora.